davidhalfpenny/MSSResources/howToContribute.md

 * CourseName - the name of the course

-* URL - direct url for the course, not a generic url for the course provider
+* URL - direct url for the course, not a generic url for the course provider unless no other URL is available.

 * CourseMode - this should be `elearning` or `ILT` for instructor led training.
 Where both are available, put `elearning`.